Every year, one resounding piece of advice echoes through the ears of every retail brand across the world:

 The page-to-cart-to-convert pathway sees a lot of attention, because that is where attrition occurs.
 But what happens when you can connect with customers after they purchase and beyond?
 That’s where the golden customer return rate occurs — and it’ll save you thousands in customer acquisition costs down the line.

-In this guide, we’ll dive into three of the most important facets of the post-purchase experience: shipping, fulfillment, and packaging.
-You’ll learn key takeaways and best practices from leading ecommerce experts and walk away with a defined view of what improvements you can make to your business — just in time for the 2019 holidays.
+In this guide, we’ll dive into three of the most important facets of the post-purchase experience: fulfillment, packaging, and shipping.
+You’ll learn key takeaways and best practices and ultimately walk away with a defined view of what improvements you can make to your business — just in time for the 2020 holidays.

 Let’s dive in.